rss21www/rss2021/_program/testoftimeaward.md

 ### Award Keynote

-Please joint the awardee's keynote on July 14, 10:00 PT:
+Please joint the awardee's keynote on July 14, 17:00 UTC:

 <b>Title: *From Square Root SAM to GTSAM: Factor Graphs in Robotics*</b>